A Tragic Story

 Philanthropy was the last thing on Leopold's mind as he set about fleecing his Congo Free State of its ivory, copper and rubber.
 Hideous crimes were committed against the Congolese by Leopold's rubber traders.
 These included raiding villages and taking women and children captive as an incentive for the men to bring back ever-greater supplies of rubber from the forest.

 As Leopold's crimes gradually became public knowledge, the Belgian government realised enough was enough and took over in 1908.
 Thereafter, things improved.
 The new Belgians ended forced labour, built schools and roads, and nearly eradicated sleeping sickness.
-By the 1940s mining had made this Africa's richest country, though even up to the end of their rule, the Belgians largely excluded Congolese from roles in the government or economy, and very few Congolese had college educations.
+By the 1940s mining had made this Africa's richest country, though even up to the end of their colonial rule, the Belgians largely excluded Congolese from roles in the government or economy, and very few Congolese had college educations.

-Gathering pace in the 1950s under charismatic revolutionary Patrice Lumumba, the independence movement finally wrested control from the colonisers on 30 June 1960.
+Gathering pace in the 1950s under charismatic revolutionary Patrice Lumumba, the independence movement finally wrested control from the settler colonisers on 30 June 1960.
 Lumumba became prime minister of the new Republic of Congo, but tribalism and personal quests for power quickly erupted, and just a week later the army mutinied.
 By the end of the year, army chief Joseph Mobutu had seized power, Lumumba had been arrested (and would later be assassinated) and Congo had split into four quasi-independent states.
 An aggressive intervention by UN and Belgian troops plus several mercenary armies put the country together again by 1965, though there were further small-scale rebellions in the following years.

 Renaming himself Mobutu Sese Seko, and the country Zaire, the new leader embarked on a campaign of 'Africanisation', with colonial city names changing and suits giving way to the abacost (a Congolese version of the Mao jacket).
 Mobutu himself was no communist, though, allying the country firmly in the US camp.